 ‘History doesn’t repeat, but it often rhymes.’
 Whether we can attribute this quote to Mark Twain or not, it summarises the idea behind this course succinctly.
 On the one hand, we should be cautious not to oversimplify what can be ‘learned’ from history.
 On the other hand, history does and can definitely play a role in political debates and decision making.

+The aim of this seminar is to provide the students with strategies that will help students to think with history and time.
 Examples of questions that we will explore during this seminar are: How is history used and misused in political debates?
 What evidence can history contribute to decision making?
 How can we make history relevant to contemporary societal debates?
 We will predominantly look into historical developments and events that took place during the twentieth and early twenty-first century.

 After completing this course, students will have:

 Knowledge of history as ‘the past’ and history as ‘an approach’

 Knowledge of the ways in which history is invoked in political debates and decision making

 Ability to work with primary and secondary sources to develop an analysis of past developments or events